TrellixVulnTeam/hither_U4DF/doc/devel.md

 ## Installation for developers

-Here we describe how to open the hither2 project in a containerized development environment within vscode.
+Here we describe how to open the hither project in a containerized development environment within vscode.

 ## Prerequisites